a-nikolaev/a-nikolaev.github.io/cs136/setup/index.markdown

   they are good free options.
 Use it only for editing code, run your programs from the terminal.

   **On Windows**, [Notepad++](http://notepad-plus-plus.org/) and [Sublime Text](http://www.sublimetext.com/) are a good free text editors I can recommend.

+  ** If you are using Vim (and Vi) text editor:**
+  The editor does not come with a good default configuration.
+  Please refer to this [quick guide](/cs136/vim/) to make it suitable for editing code.